puppetlabs/puppet-docs/source/guides/style_guide.markdown

 ### Relationship Declarations

-Relationship declarations should only be used in the "left to right" direction.
-For example, the syntax `Service[foo] <- Package[bar]` should not be used, instead the syntax `Package[bar] -> Service[foo]` should be used.
+Relationship declarations with the chaining syntax should only be used in the "left to right" direction.

+**Good:**

+    Package[bar] -> Service[foo]

+**Bad:**

+    Service[foo] <- Package[bar]

-Meta-parameters should be used in preference to relationship declarations when possible.
-An example when it is not possible is when meta-parameters would require the use of subclasses to override behavior.
-In this situation, relationship declarations inside of conditionals should be used.
+When possible, you should prefer metaparameters to relationship declarations.
+One example where metaparameters aren't desirable is when subclassing would be necessary to override behavior; in this situation, relationship declarations inside of conditionals should be used.

-### Classes Within Classes
+### Classes and Defined Resource Types Within Classes

-Classes must not be defined within other classes.
+Classes and defined resource types must not be defined within other classes.

-This example shall not be followed:
+**Bad:**

 {% highlight ruby %}
     class foo {